pliniker/mo-gc/doc/Project-RFC.md

 [release](https://doc.rust-lang.org/std/sync/atomic/enum.Ordering.html) ordering
 while the GC thread should read the count using acquire ordering.

-My suggestion is that the buffer size should equal the page size.
+My suggestion is that the buffer size should equal the page size, though benchmarking will permit discovery of an optimum size.

 Finally, it should be noted that the root smart-pointers shouldn't necessarily be churning out reference count adjustments.
 This is Rust: prefer to borrow